yandex-cloud/docs/en/solutions/archive/object-storage-acronis.md

 ## 2. Configure Acronis Backup Gateway {#configure-acronis}

-To configure Acronis Backup Gateway to work with Object Storage:
+To configure Acronis Backup Gateway to work with {{ objstorage-name }}:

 1. In Acronis Storage, open the **Services** menu and select **Acronis Backup Gateway**.
 1. Click **Create Gateway**.